Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	8. Utopic rating:  2/5
 	9. Public protection rating:  5/5
 	10. Kind of person most protected:  Advertisers.
+20. Panarchic War Memorials
+	1. Mechanism proposal:  Panarchic war memorials train pacifists and warmongers to be indistinguishable from each other.
+They're an educational investment in making deeply peaceful people indistinguishable as much as possible from deeply violent people.
+	2. Downside analysis:  Who would *do* that?
+This is likely to see people fixate on "If we can't tell peaceful people from murderers, won't the murder rate rise?"
+After all, 'everyone knows' that a great mass of infiltrating potential soldiers is a lethal hazard!
+There could be violent people hiding ANYWHERE!
+	3. Mechanism proposal:  On average, the concern about warriors in hiding is an error.
+Not only are most people inclined towards peace, most people who believe that violence is acceptable for *some* reason do not believe that violence is acceptable for *any* reason.
+Furthermore, a consistent inclination towards war is a rare thing that becomes *less* acceptable as panarchic war memorials spread, because society begins to expect that people are capable of understanding both sides of conflicts.
+	4. Mechanism proposal:  Teaching people the ways of peace and war is fundamentally rehabilitative.
+It inclines people to be respectful of each other across a classification of social divides where violence and disrespect are often linked, and it achieves that respect without demeaning pacifism.
+Encouraging respectful discussion about the causes of conflict gives people more opportunity to be forgiven when they wish to come clean about their misdeeds and turn their backs on them.
+Society gets broader.
+	6. Downside analysis:  Even if the headline fear of murderers is wrong, the social stress of knowing that this is *being done* is probably not fun.
+People will use it to mistreat each other.
+Think cannibal humor and genocidal fictions.
+	7. Mechanism proposal:  At a large-scale, public recognition that war is politics by other means may encourage scary political deliberations... but it will also tend to expose those deliberations, and to encourage negotiations.
+	8. Narrative indicator:  On average, pacifism rises, but it becomes more unequally distributed.
+	9. Mechanism proposal:  The Panarchy doesn't approve of warring nations, because it doesn't approve of *territorial authorities*.
+The many overlapping governments of the Panarchy are non-territorial entities.
+When it pushes talent into a zone, it tries to erode systems of territorial control, and to persuade people to abandon territorial exclusivity in leadership.
+The borders don't open... they dissolve, leaving people where they are.
+	10. Bureaucratic waste analysis:  I can't really evaluate this.
+I've written all that I've just written... and I don't know what the actual mechanism is.
+I believe I know what this technology *attempts* to accomplish, but I don't know how that thing can be achieved.
+It's not that it's beyond my ideological range, either...
+I just... don't know how it can be done.
+	11. Utopic Rating:  ???
+	12. Public Protection Rating:  ???
+	13. Kind of person most protected:  Fake militarists

 ---
 2021-3-31; I feel generally scared and/or angry at trying to ideologically analyze the Imperial technologies, which strike me as rotten with unspoken dependencies and/or outright lies, even though I can see that there's also some measure of brilliance and worth down there if I'd a greater mastery of the game to use it with.